oracle-livelabs/oic/oic-gen3/common/adapter-functional-details/erp-cloud-adapter-details.md

 In this lab, you will:

-* Understand Functional Usage of the ERP Cloud adapter
+* Understand the functional use of the ERP Cloud Adapter.

 ### Prerequisites